 The big news around this year’s Super Bowl on February 7th is that several of its anchor advertisers are not airing commercials - Coca Cola, Pepsi, and, most notably, Budweiser.
 For the first time in 37 years, the beer giant has pulled out of the Super Bowl, saying that it is instead “rethinking” its strategy and putting its advertising money towards COVID-related efforts, as seen in the emotional video below.
 Parent company Annheuser Busch will still be airing commercials for some other of its brands, including Bud Light and Michelob.
 The gaps made in the schedule by the absence of the big players have been filled by UberEats and Logitech, both of which are notable for having done so well during the pandemic.

 If you haven’t already heard, the season’s hottest new social platforms is also the most exclusive - literally.
 You need to be invited by an existing member to join Clubhouse and enjoy all the celebrity spotting and buzz.
 Centering around voice-only chat rooms about all sorts of topics, it’s similar to Snapchat in the temporary nature of the interactions.
-Its appeal is a fascinating instance of modernizing old forms of communication and the members-only elements is also indicative of a trend towards exclusivity that we’ll be exploring in an upcoming podcast.
+Its appeal is a fascinating instance of modernizing old forms of communication and the members-only elements is also indicative of a trend towards exclusivity.
 You’ll find a good overview of Clubhouse on Neil Patel’s blog.

 One of the best new business ideas to crop up as a result of the pandemic has to be this enterprising farmer in Lancashire, England.
 For just £5 you can “rent” one of her goats to make a guest appearance on your zoom meetings.
 What began as a joke has taken off to be a popular money-spinner for her.
 Maybe she'd be keen to take a digital marketing course of her own.